nandadotexe/javaplugs/README.md

 ## Content

 ### CrossLock & AppLock
-Using idea of file locking to somehow synchronize code in different Java instances (or applications)
+Using idea of file locking to somehow synchronize code in different JVM instances (applications) on the same computer.

-**CrossLock** allows you to use lock-like functionality between different instances.
+**CrossLock** allows you to use lock-like functionality between multiple JVM instances on the same computer.

 **AppLock** is based on ClossLock and allows you to run only one Java application instance at time.